NeilBardhan/topic-modeling/README.md

-# topic-modeling
+# Topic modeling

-Extracting topics from textual data
+This repository holds Python codes for extracting topics from textual data using Gensim, word2vec and NLTK.